buildingSMART/BCF-XML/Documentation/README.md

 Attribute | Optional | Description |
 :-----------|:------------|:------------
-Guid | Yes | Guid attribute for identifying it uniquely IsExternal | Yes | Is the Document external or within the bcfzip. <br> (Default = false).
+Guid | No | Guid attribute for identifying it uniquely IsExternal | Yes | Is the Document external or within the bcfzip. <br> (Default = false).

  Element | Optional | Description |